mohit6b/vanity-name-registration-system/README.md

 `truffle test` => to run the test scripts on the contracts

-`truffle deploy` => to deploy the contracts to the networks configured in the truffle-config file.
+`truffle deploy` => to deploy the contracts to the networks configured in the truffle-config file. <br />

+#NOTE
+Please add .secret file with mnenomics in the main folder to run the project.